RhysPollardDevelopment/Fullstack-milestone/README.md

 #### Future goals:
 Goals to be implemented should the project be continued at a future point in further releases.
 * Filter for recipes on main recipe list.
+* Social accounts for registration and sign in.
+* Two factor authentication.
 * Pagination for recipes, subscription history and maybe products as site grows.
 * Promotional offers.
 * 12 month/6 month subscriptions.